dmicha16/simple_serial_port/README.md

 }
 ```
 ### Creating custom syntax
-There is an option to create custom delimtier syntax in a local config file.
+There is an option to create custom delimtier syntaxes in the local config file.
 The config file is generated locally when the program is run for the first time.
-To create your own custom syntax you can either add it manually into the program,
+To create your own custom syntaxes you can either add it manually into the program,
 ``` c++
 if (syntaxfile) {
 		syntaxfile << "json { }\n";